nathanael-cho/aes256/README.md

-# AES 256
+# Encryption
-The repository contains a simple implementation of the AES 256 encryption algorithm.
+The repository contains simple implementations of file encryption and file decryption, using a hash of a user password as the encryption key.

-General information about the algorithm can be found at https://en.wikipedia.org/wiki/Advanced_Encryption_Standard.
+Resources used for the various algorithms can be found in the respective header files.

-This particular implementation is largely taken from http://www.literatecode.com/aes256.